The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Introduction

-\end{theorem} Theorem 1 provides several interesting insights.
-RMSProp converges to the direction which is independent with the conditioner while AdaGrad does not.
-The limit direction of RMSProp is the same with gradient descent, which is the max-margin solution and indicates good generalization.
-It matches the empirical observations that RMSProp generalize better than AdaGrad on deep neural networks \cite{wilson2017marginal}.
-The reason is the exponential weighted average strategy (i.e., $\boldsymbol{m}(t+1)=b\boldsymbol{m}(t)+(1-b)\bar{\partial} \mathcal{L}^2$, where $\sqrt{\boldsymbol{m}(t)+\varepsilon}=\boldsymbol{h}(t)^{-1}$) in RMSProp makes the part $\boldsymbol{m}(t)$ converge to zero, while in AdaGrad, the update rule is $\boldsymbol{m}(t+1)=\boldsymbol{m}(t)+\bar{\partial} \mathcal{L}^2$, which makes $\boldsymbol{m}(t)$ keep growing and rely on the optimization process.
-Therefore, adaptive algorithms that adopt exponential weighted average strategy achieves tradeoff between optimization efficiency and generalization guarantee, i.e., it accelerates the training process at early stage of optimization by adaptively adjusting the learning rate, but it still converges to low-complexity model (i.e., max margin solution) because the conditioner converges to constant at later stage.
+\end{theorem} Theorem 1 indicates the importance of proper design on the conditioner, i.e., adaptive algorithms like Adam (w/m) and RMSProp that adopt exponential weighted average design on conditioner regularize the training to max-margin solution, which has low complexity.
+Therefore, we can expect good generalization performance for Adam (w/m) and RMSProp.
+Furthermore, we illustrate that the convergence direction of AdaGrad is sensitive to initialization, which hurts its generalization.

-In order to prove the Theorem 1, we first propose adaptive gradient flow, which is a unified framework to deal with adaptive gradients.
-It transforms original parameter space to a parameter space normalized by the conditioners.
-Second, in the normalized parameter space, we construct surrogate margin for the adaptive algorithms.
-The surrogate margin is defined as the ratio of negative logarithmic loss normalized by parameter norm.
-We prove that surrogate margin is lower bounded, and then the increasing rate of parameter norm can then be bounded by the decreasing rate of loss \cite{gunasekar2018implicit}, which together drive the loss to zero.
-At last, we can prove any limit direction of the normalized parameter flow is the KKT point of the margin maximization problem in normalized parameter space.
+{We establish Theorem 1 for both continuous flows of adaptive optimization algorithms and their discrete update rules.} The \textbf{technical contributions} to prove Theorem 1 are summarized as follows.
+(1) We propose \emph{adaptive gradient flow}, which is a unified framework to deal with adaptive gradients.
+With the adaptive gradient flow, the analysis of convergent direction is transformed from original parameter space to a normalized parameter space.
+(2) In the normalized parameter space, we construct \emph{surrogate margin} for the adaptive algorithms, and {with the surrogate margin, we show that the increasing rate of the parameter norm can be bounded by the decreasing rate of logarithmic loss and the loss converges to zero.} (3) We prove that any limit direction of the normalized parameter flow is a KKT point of the margin maximization problem in normalized parameter space.
 Moreover, we prove the convergent direction is unique if the neural network is definable \cite{kurdyka1998gradients}.
+The adaptive gradient flow and surrogate margin are designed for adaptive optimization algorithms, which makes the proof techniques different from that for vanilla GD in \cite{soudry2018implicit,lyu2019gradient}. {(4) We further prove the convergent direction for discrete update rules by characterizing the influence of the learning rate.}